with Avery Thatcher and Tony Lugo

 She wants to take revenge on the drug dealer that sold her brother the drugs.

-Of losing her brother and learning to accept help in the form of the brother’s girlfriend who survived, who was also a recovering addict, but she has been sober.
+But really what that story is about is about a woman learning to come to terms with her grieving of losing her brother and learning to accept help in the form of the brother’s girlfriend who survived, who was also a recovering addict, but she has been sober.

-But the sister doesn’t see her as a sober woman, she sees her as like the junky girlfriend that her brother was dating.
+She sees her as like the junky girlfriend that her brother was dating.

-So it really is someone coming to grips with, someone coming to terms with the cards, life has dealt them and learning to accept that.
+So it really is someone coming to grips with, someone coming to terms with the cards life has dealt them and learning to accept that.

 So where can we watch this?